Calum1888/legal-clusterer/README.md

 │   └── pipeline.py              # single entry point: cluster_documents()
 ├── tests/                       # pytest suite
-├── data/                        # example files to cluster ├── app.py                       # Gradio demo (deployed to the Space)
-├── Dockerfile                   # CPU-only container for the Space ├── README_SPACE.md              # the Space's README (deployed automatically)
+├── data/                        # example files to cluster ├── images/                      # examples of the clusterers use ├── app.py                       # Gradio demo (deployed to the Space) ├── Dockerfile                   # CPU-only container for the Space ├── README_SPACE.md              # the Space's README (deployed automatically)